-I’ve worked extensively with the New American Standard (NAS), the New International Version (NIV), the New King James Version (NKJV), and, most recently, the Holman Christian Standard Version (HCSB).
-For detailed study I use the Logos Bible Software program to compare translations across many other versions (ESV, NRSV, etc.) and to dig into the original languages.
+EVERY TEN YEARS OR SO, I change the Bible translation I use for my personal devotions in order to force myself to re-read, re-highlight, and re-notate the text afresh.
+Over the years, I’ve worked extensively with the New American Standard Bible (NASB), the New International Version (NIV), the New King James Version (NKJV), and, since 2012, the Holman Christian Standard Version (HCSB).
+For detailed study, I use the Logos Bible Software program to compare translations across many other versions (ESV, NRSV, etc.) and to dig into the nuances of the original languages.

 For the most part, I’ve appreciated the HCSB.
-It’s like a smoother, and slightly more accurate NAS, with the major exception being the use of God’s personal name Yahweh (Hebrew YHWH, officially termed the ‘tetragrammaton’), instead of the standard translation practice of the title “the LORD” or “the Lord” (in small caps), in many occurrences.
-I like its use of Yahweh because it was:
+It’s like a smoother, and slightly more accurate NASB, with the major exception being the use of God’s personal name Yahweh (Hebrew YHWH, officially termed the ‘tetragrammaton’), instead of the standard translation practice of the title “the LORD” or “the Lord” (in small caps) in many occurrences.
+I like its use of Yahweh because God’s personal name is:

 - Used over 6,000 times by the inspired writers of the Old Testament.

 - The name Hebrew readers spoke when reading the Old Testament aloud — prior to the intertestamental/deuterocanonical period between the Old and New Testaments.

 - It distinguished Yahweh from every other deity whom people called lord, such as lord Baal in passages like 1 Kings 18:39.